 A software change was included which replaces the existing condition with a different one having the same effect, however one that allows MAX_TT_SIZE be set independently of the pipeline size.

 The BoG had consensus that TUs should be contained within VPDUs.
-It was further commented that TU processing order should not result in later revisiting an earlier VPDU.
+It was further commented that TU processing order should not result in later reprocessing an earlier VPDU.
 However, at the picture boundary the implicit split is not consistent with this constraint.

 The BoG had consensus that CUs could cross the VPDU boundary (so no need to e.g. effectively reduce CTU size to 64x64).